UMass-RC/spack-package-installers/README.md

-# spack-package-installers
+# Spack Package Installers for Slurm Clusters #

-Heterogeneous Unity cluster needs scripts to install for different microarchitectures
+Provides helper scripts for dealing with heterogeneous cluster with lots of different spack architectures.